ThatRedKite/thatkitebot/README.md

     "prefix": "+",
 }
 ```
 `discord_token` is the discord bot API token you can get from the [Discord Developer Portal](https://discord.com/developers/) after making a bot.
 To do this, create an application, then go to the "bot" option in the settings bar to the left.
 From here, you'll generate a token and paste it inside the double quotes.

-Feel free to customize the bot while you're here - give it a name, profile picture, etc. **NEVER share your API keys** with **anyone**, and do **NOT** edit this file in the GitHub interface!
+> 📝 Note: Feel free to customize the bot while you're here - give it a name, profile picture, etc.

+### ⚠️ Warning: NEVER share your API keys with anyone, and do NOT edit this file in the GitHub interface!

 The tenor api key is not necessary for operation.
 After that is done hit `ctrl + x`, `y` and `enter`.
 The settings will be saved.

 ## 2.4 Starting the bot